VR-Rathod/Code-Note/pages/DSA Algo & System Design.md

 		- 13) [[Cycle Sort]] - In-place comparison sort that minimizes the total number of memory writes to at most O(n), optimal for write-sensitive hardware (Flash/EEPROM).
 	-
 	- ## String Algorithms:
+	  collapsed:: true
 		- 1) [[Knuth Morris Pratt Algorithm (KMP)]] - string searching algorithm that bypasses redundant comparisons using a failure function.
 		- 2) [[Rabin-Karp Algorithm]] - string searching used to find a pattern within a larger text.
 		- 3) [[Z Algorithm]] - Linear-time pattern matching using the prefix-based Z-array, detailing string compression and periodicity check variants.
 		- 4) [[Manachers Algorithm]] - Finding the longest palindromic substring in O(N) time with string transformation, symmetry mirroring, and palindromic count variants.
-		- 5) [[burrows-wheeler-transform]] - Reversible string transformation for text compression, featuring cyclic rotations, suffix sorting, and stable inverse BWT decoding.
+		- 5) [[Burrows Wheeler Transform]] - Reversible string transformation for text compression, featuring cyclic rotations, suffix sorting, and stable inverse BWT decoding.
 		- 6) [[Aho Corasick Algorithm]] - Multi-pattern dictionary matching using a trie with suffix/dictionary link optimization and automated transition variants.
 	-
 	- ## Graph Algorithms:
+	  collapsed:: true
 		- 1) [[Dijkstras Algorithm]] - find the shortest paths from a source vertex-other vertices
 		- 2) [[Bellman Ford Algorithm]] - dynamic algorithm used for finding the shortest path
 		- 3) [[Floyd Warshall Algorithm]] - finding the shortest paths between all pairs
 		- 4) [[Johnson Algorithm]] - find **all pairs shortest paths** in a weighted directed graph.
-		- 5) [[Kruskal Algorithm]] - algorithm used to find the (MST) of a graph.
+		- 5) [[Kruskals Algorithm]] - algorithm used to find the (MST) of a graph.
 		- 6) [[Prims Algorithm]] - algorithm used to find the MST of a graph
 		- 7) [[Boruvkas Algorithm]] - algorithm used to find theMST of a graph.
 		- 8) [[Kosarajus Algorithm]] - find the SCC of a directed graph.